Jcbnunez/uvm-fqr/Practicums/Pract3_stats.md

 ## Data challenge 1.
 Is "this" a good use of my time?

 Imagine an orchard off Mount Mansfield.
-The orchard spand from the base of the mountain to high elevation (as high as it can support crops).
 In this orchard you have discovered a very rare new species of insect that **appears** to be polyphenic at different altitudes.
 Studying this insect could be great for your career!
 One minor problem... this insect is extremely rare you only have a very small window of time to do your sampling.
 Is it worth even trying?

 * Local farmers report seeing 1 insect every week.
 * You only have 1 hour every week to do field-work